 From the start, hopefully, you will have at least consulted with an attorney and possibly already retained one.
 If you are happy with the relationship you’ve established and the attorney has experience with commercial leases, stay with the same person because they are already familiar with your concept.
 If you’re still on the hunt, ask your peers who they use and what their experience has been.
 Strong referrals and a deep background with restaurants similar to yours are good places to start.

-Designer & Architect
+Designer & architect

 A designer is traditionally responsible for laying out a space and choosing finishes, furniture, and other interior details that make up the overall aesthetic of a space.
-An architect is a licensed professional who will draw your construction documents and has the power to sign them and submit them for government approval.
+An architect is a licensed professional who will draw up your construction documents and has the power to sign them and submit them for government approval.

 Another major thing to look out for is whether a designer has a “look.”
 If you can easily see that all of the restaurants in a designer’s portfolio have elements in common or a trademark aesthetic, consider passing.
 Tanya says, “You want a designer that’s going to create your vision, not theirs.”

 So how do you find a talented, business-oriented, client-focused designer?
 Referrals are a good bet.
 The restaurant industry is small, so ask around.

 Interviewing the firms that you’re considering is also a really important step.
 Tanya encourages clients to control that meeting so that you don’t spend the whole time being wooed by pretty pictures.
 “Ask them technical questions.
 How do they approach restaurant design?
 How do they deal with budgets?
 How do they deal with schedules?”

 And of course, consider only designers who have extensive experience in restaurant design, and spend some time in other restaurants they have designed.
 Are the service stations functional?
 How has the interior held up?
 You’ll want to be confident your designer has practicality and the long game in mind.